pg-irc/pathways-frontend/README.md

 To clear out cached values from `.env`, use `--reset-cache`.

-## Internationalization (i18n)

-We are using [jsLingui](https://github.com/lingui/js-lingui) and [Weblate](https://weblate.org) for translation and internationalization.
-We translate strings through our own Weblate application here: [translate.peacegeeks.org](https://translate.peacegeeks.org).
-The source strings for Arrival Advisor, as well as information on how we integrate Weblate into our workflow can be found here: [https://github.com/tomy-pg/ui-strings](https://github.com/tomy-pg/ui-strings).

-To update the in app translations:

-1. `git clone git@github.com:tomy-pg/ui-strings.git` to retrieve the translated strings.
-This is the source of truth for all strings translated using Weblate.

-2. `cd pathways-frontend` and run `./bin/strings --combine-pos`.
-This command expects the `../ui-strings` directory from step 1 to exist and will not work without it.
-Once this command is run, a messages.po file will be generated for each locale.
-Each of these files contain pairs of English source strings and their translated versions.

-3. `yarn build-strings` to generate compiled versions of the messages.po files.
-The `messages.js` files generated are the source catalogs Lingui uses for internationalization.
-Source catalogs are used to lookup translations when English strings are wrapped with `<Trans>` tags.

 ## Entities

 These are the entities of the client side data model: